 The industry’s been talking about “front end of choice” for a long time.
 It’s the ability for multiple different systems to display and update the data in the MLS’s primary database.

 That’s possible for organizations that have standardized Web API services and a non-standardized internal systems.
 But it does require significant data translation and custom work.
-In a natively compliant MLS database, listing update features will work with less development time and cost due to the upfront standardization work.
+In an internally compliant MLS database, listing update features will work with less development time and cost due to the upfront standardization work.

 In the simplest terms, when all of the Web API services and all of the internal databases call “List Price” the same thing and nothing else, updating any system is easier.
 The universal language of standards makes interoperability more accessible.